na-na-hi/renget/archive/CharacterProvider.md

 Recommended ones are marked with a ★ star.
 Click on a link to see the chosen prompt.
 Date | Update | Description
  |  |
+19.09.2023 |  ★[GPT-AP-2](https://rentry.co/CharacterProvider#gpt-ap-2) | **Note:** Combined v12 and v10.1 and adapted them for GPT.
+Its ~1000tokens long, so you may try disabling the <rules> section completely if you're using 8k model.
+32k model intended.
+ |  | **Features:** Gives similar outputs to Claude v2 with v10.1.
+May loop on surrounding descriptions and write as user too with certain cards.
 16.09.2023 |  [GPT-AP-1.1](https://rentry.co/CharacterProvider#gpt-ap-11) | **Note:** Tryng to make GPT more active in RP and a bit pervy for Ecchi adventures.
  |  | **Features:** Still testing.
 AI tries to respond in *reaction* -> *action* structure.